Confirm Your Enrollment

 A. Once we receive your official college transcripts and verify that you do have 24 or more completed, transferable, college-level credit hours, the request for your high school records will be removed.

-Q. How long does it take to get admitted?
+Q. How long does it take to be admitted?

 A. Once our Office of Undergraduate Admissions has received your completed application and all of your required official transcript, it usually take 3-5 business days to process your application and send you a decision.